jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 }[K];
 ```

-After that, we just need to align the parameter type both in the `match` function:
+After that, we just need to align the parameter type in the `match` function:

 ```ts
 function match<K extends keyof TypeMap, FS extends Record<keyof TypeMap, any>>(